brycewray/eleventy_solo/src/posts/2020/04/webmentions-three-ssgs-1.md

 Accordingly, when I enhanced this site's webmentions capabilities recently so that it now shows more kinds of webmentions, I couldn't resist doing the same for the other two repos.
 And, this past Saturday, I was able to post the necessary changes to them.

 **This series is for sharing some of what I learned in the process**.
 That's especially true where the Hugo and Gatsby repos were concerned, because getting them up to speed, notably the Gatsby repo, required quite a bit more futzing as compared to doing it in the Eleventy repo.
-I therefore decided to use this series as a way of providing help for anyone else who might want to add webmentions to a Web site based on any of these three SSGs.
+I therefore decided to use this series as a way of providing help for anyone else who might want to add webmentions to a website based on any of these three SSGs.

 ### Chase scenes